thekdence/ctf-writeups/TryHackMe/jack-of-all-trades.md

 | 22 | HTTP (Apache 2.4.10) |
 | 80 | SSH (OpenSSH 6.7p1 Debian 5) |

-Yeah, they flipped the script.
+Flipped the script.
 Web server on port 22 and SSH on port 80.
 Firefox lost its mind.
 Had to go into `about:config` and create a string for `network.security.ports.banned.override`, adding `22`.
-Classic troll move.

 ---

 ### Web Enumeration

-- Site is for a toymaker named **Jack** — likely a username.
+- Site is for a toymaker named **Jack**, likely a username.
 - Source code of homepage shows:

 ```html